tomca32/snake/README.md

 ### Rendering Optimization

 Current rendering code is a nested loop that goes through all the tiles and rerenders them on each frame.
-This is O(n^2) and can be slow on large maps.
+This is `O(n^2)`, where `n` is map surface area, and can be slow on large maps.
 Snake is a simple enough game for this to be unnoticeable but it can still be improved.